 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 50.
-The City shall update SHRA's Multifamily Lending Guidelines for the expenditure of HOME, Housing Trust Fund, and Tax Increment Housing Set Aside funds for multi-family rental developments to maximize leverage of public and private dollars and to meet the goals, policies, and programs of the Consolidated Plan, Redevelopment Implementation Plans and the Housing Element.
+The City shall update SHRA's Multi-family Lending Guidelines for the expenditure of HOME, Housing Trust Fund, and Tax Increment Housing Set Aside funds for multi-family rental developments to maximize leverage of public and private dollars and to meet the goals, policies, and programs of the Consolidated Plan, Redevelopment Implementation Plans and the Housing Element.
 2,000 new, rehabbed and preserved units over five years, including units produced under the Mixed Income Housing Ordinance.
 Responsible Department: SHRA 2009 On March 17, 2009, the City Council adopted revised Multifamily Lending and Mortgage Revenue Bond Policies.
 Included in these guidelines are funding, underwriting and leveraging requirements that seek to maximize external financing and to align funding with other policy objectives.
 Specifically, Section 2.3 requires that the SHRA loan amount shall not exceed the difference between total development cost and the maximum potential equity and debt raised from private and public sources other than SHRA.
 In addition, the guidelines clarify that the total loan amount, including hard and soft debt shall not exceed 90% combined loan to value.
 Furthermore, the introduction to the guidelines clearly states the goals of the program, which include increasing and preserving the supply of affordable housing, revitalizing communities, encouraging economic integration and maintaining sustainable living environments, all of which are larger goals of City housing policies and programs, including the Housing Element.
 51. The City shall apply for new and existing Federal and State funding sources, such as Proposition 1C funds, HELP, BEGIN, and MHSA, and will support applications for Tax Exempt Mortgage Revenue Bonds, Low Income Housing Tax Credits, State of California Multi-family Housing Program, and other such federal and state programs to assist affordable housing programs and projects.
 Seek a variety of funding to increase the supply of affordable housing.
-Responsible Department: Planning (primary); SHRA; Economic Development Ongoing In 2009, SHRA approved gap funding for seven multi-family affordable housing developments .
-In addition, SHRA assisted in the sale of 11 homes financed with the BEGIN program, and approved gap funding for 36 permanent supportive housing units in two developments financed with MHSA funding.
+Responsible Department: Community Development (primary); SHRA; Economic Development Ongoing In 2010 the Agency received a \$2 million Housing Trust Fund Award from the State of California.
+The funding was utilized to assist the 7th and H project.
+In addition the Agency supported 4 projects that received an allocation of 9% tax credits.
+All 4 projects including La Valentina (81 units), Forest Palms (40 units), Foothill Farms (138 units) and 7th and H (150 units) area all currently under construction and will result in the creation of 409 new or preserved affordable housing units in the City.